Tashydaije/alx-system_engineering-devops/0x00-shell_basics/README.md

 * cd ~ - script that changes the working directory to the user’s home directory.
 * ls -l - script that display current directory contents in a long format
 * ls -la - script that display current directory contents, including hidden files (starting with .).
 Use the long format.
+* ls -na - script that displays current directory contents with user and group IDs displayed numerically.